 With up to 90 races a day over the one mile, 550-yard course (112 meters longer than the standard international distance of 2,000 meters), it’s a rowing bonanza and a highlight of the summer social season: floaty frocks (hemlines strictly below the knee in the Stewards’ Enclosure), lounge suits or blazers and flannels are de rigueur for spectators wanting to cut a dash.

-The Leander Club, home of British rowing and many an Olympic gold medallist, stands close to the regatta finishing line, while a toddle along to the River and Rowing Museum in Mill Meadows reveals interesting stories of the Thames, rowing and the town.
+The Leander Club, home of British rowing and many an Olympic gold medallist stand close to the regatta finishing line, while a toddle along to the River and Rowing Museum in Mill Meadows reveals interesting stories of the Thames, rowing, and the town.

 Farther north, the Ridgeway runs close to Wantage, birthplace in 849 of Alfred the Great, King of Wessex—a statue in the market square commemorates his celebrated victory over the Danes in 871.
 Later moves to consolidate the kingdom of Wessex included putting four important transport routes under royal protection, including the Ridgeway and Icknield Way that also ran to Norfolk.

 At around 43 miles (nearly halfway) into our Ridgeway jaunt, the chalk hill is cut through by the River Thames—the so-called Goring Gap.
 On one side of the river stands the village of Streatley, the county of Berkshire and the North Wessex Downs; on the other stands Goring, Oxfordshire and the Chilterns.
 There have been settlements here for at least 5,000 years, on the junction of the Ridgeway, Icknield Way and Thames, and a healthy rivalry has played out.
 In the 8th century, Streatley was in Wessex and ruled by King Ine, while Goring in Mercia was under King Offa, although King Alfred effectively merged the two kingdoms.